-Paradox Nothing Concept Art Radical Art
+Paradox Nothing Concept Art Radical Art (homepage)

 Tautologies

-Tautological self-reference
+Tautological self-description

 The tautology is the conceptual equivalent of the monochrome.
 It is the proposition which is necessarily true; stating its truth thus conveys no information.
 (In Kantian terms: a tautology expresses an analytic judgment.)
 Prototypical tautologies are the truths of logic and mathematics.